 A change in occupancy or use is a change in the major activity for which the room, space, unit, or facility is intended.

 A change in occupancy or use can occur whether construction is performed or not.

-Examples of a change in occupancy or use include the following: changing the occupancy classification and use designation (e.g., changing from Group I to Group B) from Chapter 3, changing a patient room to a storage room; changing a nursing service space to an administrative space; changing an intensive care unit to a perinatal unit; changing a med/surg unit to acute psych, rehab, or distinct part SNF; changing a general acute care hospital to a skilled nursing facility, etc. Changing patient rooms in a nursing service space from general nursing (med/surg) to antepartum and postpartum patient rooms is not a change in use.
-Changes in occupancy or use may require additional plumbing fixtures and/or additional segregation of staff, patients, and visitors.
-See Table 4-2 in the California Plumbing Code.
+Examples of a change in occupancy or use include the following:

+- changing the occupancy classification and use designation (e.g., changing from Group I to Group B) from Chapter 3, - changing a patient room to a storage room; - changing a nursing service space to an administrative space; - · changing an intensive care unit to a perinatal unit; - changing a med/surg unit to acute psych, rehab, or distinct part SNF; - changing a general acute care hospital to a skilled nursing facility, etc.

+MSTRUTIONS 308

+308.1 Institutional Group I accupance portion thereof on the test of a building or structure, or a personal form of the control of the contr

+Change in Occupancy or Use

+Example of what is NOT a Change of Occupancy or Use

+Changing patient rooms in a nursing service space from general nursing (med/surg) to antepartum and postpartum patient rooms is not a change in use.

+Changes in occupancy or use may require additional plumbing fixtures and/or additional segregation of staff, patients, and visitors

 If construction is not performed, Path of Travel requirement of 11B-202.4 do not apply.

+Change in Occupancy or Use

 Placing patient rooms in suspense without performing construction and not using the space during the period they are in suspense, is not a change in occupancy or use and does not initiate compliance with accessibility requirements.

 Placing patient rooms in suspense without construction and using the space for another purpose during the period they are in suspense may be a change in occupancy or use and may initiate compliance with accessibility requirements if required for the new use.

-For example, if the suspended patient room contains an adjoining toilet room and the patient room is used as a waiting room, the adjoining toilet room must be accessible.
+Example: if the suspended patient room contains an adjoining toilet room and the patient room is used as a waiting room, the adjoining toilet room must be accessible.
 If the suspended patient room is used as an office, the adjoining toilet room would not be required to be accessible if there is another common accessible toilet that is available.

 Removing patient rooms from suspense without performing construction is not a change in primary function and does not initiate compliance with accessibility requirements.
 However, compliance with Chapter 11B is required if construction is performed in placing patient rooms in suspense or removing them from suspense.

+Change in Function

-A change in function is a change from a room, space or unit satisfying specific functional requirements associated with a CBC subsection under Sections 1224, 1225, 1226 or 1228 to satisfying specific functional requirements of a different subsection.
+A change in function is a change from a room, space or unit satisfying specific functional requirements associated with a CBC subsection under Sections 1224, 1225, 1226 or 1228 to satisfy specific functional requirements of a different subsection.
 A change in function will require an altered room or space to comply with accessibility requirements.
 A change in licensed bed category that does not change the accessibility category under 11B-223.2 or 11B-223.3 will not require the repurposed patient bed/toilet rooms to be altered if no other alterations are made to the room.
 See discussion of Section 11B-223.2.